 Designed for professionals who work with data science teams and data scientists interested in transitioning into client-facing roles.

-Online learning course structure
+Online course format

 - Eight weeks in length